 In alignment with the scope of work described above, the consultant will be expected to carry out emergency response activities which may be similar in output across the months, for which there will be monthly payments based on satisfactory performance-service delivery.
-In alignment with the nature of the assignment, a detailed work/implementation plan will be jointly prepared between the consultant and the contract supervisor, defining the delivery timelines and dates, outlining the planned tasks and concrete steps to be undertaken to successfully accomplish the assignment within the scheduled contract period as per broad outline below;
+In alignment with the nature of the assignment, a detailed work/implementation plan will be jointly prepared between the consultant and the contract supervisor, defining the delivery timelines and dates, outlining the planned tasks and concrete steps to be undertaken to successfully accomplish the assignment within the scheduled contract period as per broad outline below;.

-Task/Milestone Deliverable/Outcome (e.g. Inception, progress, final reports, training material, workshop, etc.) Estimated # of days Planned Completion date % and amount of total fee payable Emergency Planning Education response and Monthly 30% recovery plan developed unicef for every child

-, Support the cluster in updating the Education Cluster response and recovery plan Support UNICEF Education team in updating UNICEF internal emergency planning and response requirements Support the cluster to develop contingency plans UNICEF Education team supported in updating its internal emergency planning requirements - EPP updated and submitted Education Cluster Contingency Plan developed, and document submitted to DoDMA Monthly 30% Cluster Coordination and Intercluster Meetings Support UNICEF Emergency Team and participate in internal cluster coordinator meetings and emergency meetings Interact with other clusters and other UNICEF cluster coordinators (including through inter-cluster coordination fora) Provides substantial support to sector / cluster working groups as required and facilitates exchange on cross cutting issues Monitor performance of the core cluster functions Participation in relevant internal cluster coordination meetings/emergency meetings Inter-cluster and other UNICEF coordinators interaction including through inter cluster coordination enhanced Support provided to sector/cluster working groups and exchange of cross-cutting issues facilitated Regular situation papers/reports highlighting relevant operational factors affecting the humanitarian situation and response drafted and prepared.
-Core cluster functions performance monitored Monthly 30% Emergency Implementation, including supply tracking Support development of emergency supply plan Follow up on proof of delivery and utilisation Emergency Supply Plans developed in collaboration with UNICEF Education team by agreed deadline Proof of delivery of supplies followed up Monthly 20% Monitoring and Reporting against the emergency Documentation of UNICEF and Education cluster response completed Monthly 20%
+Task/Milestone Deliverable/Outcome (e.g. Inception, progress, final reports, training material, workshop, etc.) Estimated # of days Planned Completion date % and amount of total fee payable Emergency Planning Support the cluster in updating the Protection Cluster response and recovery plan Support UNICEF Child Protection team in updating UNICEF internal emergency planning and response requirements Support the cluster to develop contingency plans Protection response and recovery plan developed UNICEF Child Protection team supported in updating its internal emergency planning requirements - EPP updated and submitted Protection Cluster Contingency Plan developed, and document submitted to DoDMA Monthly 30% Cluster Coordination and Inter- cluster Meetings Support UNICEF Emergency Team and participate in internal cluster coordinator meetings and emergency meetings Interact with other clusters and other UNICEF cluster coordinators (including through inter-cluster coordination fora) Provides substantial support to sector / cluster working groups as required and facilitates exchange on cross cutting issues Monitor performance of the core cluster functions Participation in relevant internal cluster coordination meetings/emergency meetings Inter-cluster and other UNICEF coordinators interaction including through inter-cluster coordination enhanced Support provided to sector/cluster working groups and exchange of cross-cutting issues facilitated Regular situation papers/reports highlighting relevant operational factors affecting the humanitarian situation Monthly 30% unicef 🧐 for every child